The Hawk’s Eye – Consulting & News | A Texas News Source

 The Foundation: Year-Round Rules

 Even when aquifer levels are healthy and things seem fine, a set of baseline conservation rules is always active.
 These Year-Round rules are the foundation of our water-saving culture.
-They permit landscape watering with a sprinkler or irrigation system any day of the week, but with one important catch: only before 11 a.m. and after 7 p.m.
+Under current SAWS year-round watering rules, landscape watering with a sprinkler, irrigation system, or soaker hose is allowed any day, but only from midnight–10 a.m. and 9 p.m.–midnight.

 From Stage 1 To Stage 4: A Breakdown

 When the Edwards Aquifer’s level starts to dip below a certain point, SAWS officially declares Stage 1 restrictions.
 This is the first real step-up.
 The main change?
-Watering with a sprinkler is now limited to just one designated day per week, based on the last digit of your street address.
-The time limits (before 11 a.m. and after 7 p.m.) stay the same.
+Under SAWS Stage 1 rules, watering with a sprinkler, irrigation system, or soaker hose is limited to one designated day per week, based on the last digit of your street address.
+Approved Stage 1 watering hours are midnight–10 a.m. and 9 p.m.–midnight.

 If the aquifer continues to drop, we enter Stage 2.
 The rules get a bit tighter here.
 You still get your one designated watering day, but the hours are often shortened to further cut down on evaporation and overall demand.
 The exact times can vary, so it’s always best to check the current rules.